ethersphere/swarm-guide/contents/up-and-download.rst

   swarm down bzz:/<hash>/index.html file.tmp   #downloads index.html as file.tmp in the current working directory
   swarm down bzz:/<hash>/index.html dir1/      #downloads index.html to dir1/

+If you try to download from a multi-entry manifest without specifying the file, you will get a `got too many matches for this path` error.
+You will need to specify a `--recursive` flag (see below).

 Uploading to a remote Swarm node
 -----------------------------------